I’ve been seeing a number of emails lately discussing various versions of failure.

 However, many successful people will tell you the number one rule for success is perseverance!
 Failure is quitting.

 An experiment or test, on the other hand, can be perceived as much less daunting.
 Much of success or failure in life has to do with perspective – how you look at things.
 When I’m testing or experimenting, I’m taking baby steps, investing as little money as possible, tracking results, and iterating.
 Thomas Edison did that 1,000+ times to create a working light bulb.

 “Only a fool tests the water with both feet.”

 We’re told that we learn from our mistakes — When we make mistakes we study what went wrong and figure out how to fix it.

 When we succeed, we celebrate and move on, but how often do we study what went right and consider how to repeat it?

-I suspect that few people ever told you that you learn from your successes.
-So, consequently, you could do 10 things in a day and have 9 of them go right.
-And, what do you focus on?
+Like me, I suspect that few people ever told you that you learn from your successes.
+So, consequently, I could do 10 things in a day and have 9 of them go right.
+And, what do I focus on?
 The one thing that went wrong.
-You hash out in your mind what could have been done to make that one thing better.
-How could you have not made that one mistake?
-How could you improve yourself?
-You almost completely ignore the 9 things that went right.
+I hash out in my mind what could have been done to make that one thing better.
+How could I have not made that one mistake?
+How could I improve myself?
+I almost completely ignore the 9 things that went/I did right.

-Successful direct / Internet marketing people take the exact opposite approach.
+Successful Internet / Direct marketing people take the exact opposite approach.
 In fact, they make a science of understanding what it is that is successful.
 All the testing used by direct marketers is to see what works.
 Which advertisements pulled the best, which mailing list pulled the best, which headline made the most people call or click, which offer did people buy the most?